-The Grand Slam (January 5th), The South Park Ice Masters (February 9th) and the Marina March Madness (March 9th) tournaments together form the three legs of the overall 2013 Colorado Classic Ice Fishing Tournament run by 11 Mile Sports have all been completed.
+The Grand Slam (January 11th), The South Park Ice Masters (February 08th) and the Marina March Madness (March 08th) tournaments together form the three legs of the overall 2014 Cabela's Colorado Classic Ice Fishing Tournament series run by 11 Mile Sports.
+They are coming soon.

 The three event 2013 Colorado Classic Tournament was won by the team of Michael Perri/Frank Perri, with a total of 75 points, who who took second in the Ice Master's Trophy and also won it's Big Fish Pot.
 They barely beat out the Johnson/ Cullin team (also 75 points), with a tie breaking free throw shot.
 The Colorado Classic's third place went to Vertovec/Quintana who finished with 65 overall points and also won a tie breaker with a bucket from the free throw line.

 A seasonal snowstorm and two tie breakers just added to the excitement as we closed out the 2013 ice fishing tournament season at Eleven Mile.
 A great time was had by all with particants winning many, many door prizes given away.
 Congratulations to all of our participants.